Heretic-oVirt/other-kickstart/README.md

 hvp-pr-c7.ks - kickstart file for a CentOS7 printer server (Samba) machine

-hvp-vd-c7.ks - kickstart file for a CentOS7 virtual desktop machine
+hvp-vd-c7.ks - kickstart file for a CentOS7 remote desktop server (X2Go with either GNOME, KDE, Xfce or LXDE) machine

 Future planned kickstart files (all further virtual machines should be joined to the AD domain created above):